 Jack White Net Worth

-Jack White net worth: Jack White is an American singer, songwriter, musician, multi-instrumentalist, and producer who has a net worth of $50 million dollars.
-He is best known as the lead singer and guitarist of the duo The White Stripes but has also had success in other bands including the Raconteurs and as a solo artist.
+Jack White is an American singer, songwriter, musician, multi-instrumentalist, and producer who has a net worth of $60 million.
+Jack White is best known as the lead singer and guitarist of the duo The White Stripes but has also had success in other bands including the Raconteurs and as a solo artist.
 White is widely credited as one of the key artists in the garage rock revival of the 2000s.

 After deciding not to go to seminary, White attended Cass Technical High School where he played the trombone and drums in the school band.
 When he was 15, he started an upholstery apprenticeship with a friend of his parents, Brian Muldoon.
 White has long credited Muldoon with exposing him to punk rock.
 It was actually Muldoon that encouraged White to form a band.
 White and Muldoon formed the Upholsterers and recorded the album "Makers of High-Grade Suites."